narrative-io/narrative-jobs/content/en/about/technical-stack.md

 ## Backend

-Our applications are primarily developed using Scala and AWS.
+Our backend applications are primarily developed using Scala and AWS.

 We sit somewhere in the middle of the “Scala as a worse Haskell” and “Scala as a better Java” spectrum.
 We love functional programming and make use of libraries like `cats`, `cats-effect`, `http4s`, and `doobie`, but we keep a